 The proposed action is not irreversible, but substantial additional funding would be required to reverse this project.
-It would be possible to revert the site to its current uses or convert the property to another use if necessary.
+It would be possible to revert the utility improvements or perform additional improvements in the future.

 J. Will action result in direct or indirect impacts on ethnic or cultural groups or alter social patterns?
 (Social-cultural impacts)